Bwaits2/tsp-project/README.md

 Alex Elliott: aelliott41@gatech.edu
 Brenden Waits: brendenwaits@gatech.edu

 Files we are submitting:
 1) Makefile -> compiles C for you
-1) tsp-3510.c -> contains all C code
+2) tsp-3510.c -> contains all C code
-2) algorithm.pdf -> explains our algorithm
+3) algorithm.pdf -> explains our algorithm
+4) 10RunResults.txt -> results from 10 runs of our program

 To run:
 1) Type "make" on a unix machine